 10 Ginormous Facts About Coconut Crabs

-It's huge, antisocial, will steal your silverware, and can rip apart whole coconuts with its claws.
+They're huge and antisocial.
+They will steal your silverware and can rip apart whole coconuts with their claws.
 Grab a piña colada and enjoy these 10 ginormous facts about the amazing coconut crab.

 But be aware: Occasionally, a viral photo circulates that exaggerates the coconut crab’s size.
 As biologist Michael Bok explains, the coconut crab in that infamous photo is normal sized, but the trash can is unusually small.